 How Does This Affect E-commerce?

 Fraudulent ad traffic affects all categories.
-However, e-commerce was identified as the cetegory most fraudulent-vulnerable.
-Such e-commerce apps on Google Play include: Amazon, Ebay, Wish, AliExpress, Etsy, Gumtree and Boohoo.com to name a few, in this mammoth category.
-Our reports estimates that an average of 31.5% of all ad traffic in the shopping or e-commerce category is fraudulent.
+However, e-commerce was identified as the category most fraudulent-vulnerable.
+Such e-commerce apps on Google Play include Amazon, eBay, Wish, AliExpress, Etsy, Gumtree and Boohoo.com to name a few, in this mammoth category.
+Our reports estimate that an average of 31.5% of all ad traffic in the shopping or e-commerce category is fraudulent.

 Most Common Types of Ad Fraud